When has going for a walk ever let you down? The answer is, never.

 Haycock Point To Barmouth Beach

-Thought the Pambula River walk was more akin to a stroll ‘round the shops than exercise?
-No problem friend.
-Why not tack on the Haycock to Barmouth Beach trail to kick things up a notch?
-Taking roughly two hours, this track is moderate in difficulty and known as a sweet spot for whale watching in the right months.
+The Haycock to Barmouth Beach trail will kick things up a notch, taking roughly two hours, this track is moderate in difficulty and known as a sweet spot for whale watching in the right months.
 Once done and dusted, lay out a towel and enjoy a well-earned siesta in the sun at Barmouth Beach.

 Here are all the best waterfalls near Sydney.